 Bob Clark showcases the different elements of Chapel and how it celebrates different parts of life and School.

 Weekly Chapel services have been a central part of the St. Anne’s-Belfield School experience since 1910.
 Originally an Episcopalian institution, the School officially dissolved ties to become independent in 1987 and our current Chapels reflect this status in the variety of religious and culturally diverse texts explored, the music selected as accompaniment, and of course the messages faculty and student speakers share.
-More than 3,600 alumni in 37 countries now count the tradition of Chapel as one of the defining traditions of their time at the School.
+When students graduate, they remember Chapel as one of the defining traditions of their time at the School.

 Chapel services vary by division, each serving students in developmentally appropriate ways.
 They celebrate the Judeo-Christian values and beliefs that are foundational to our Western traditions, and serve as a quiet time in the life of the School offering faculty and students of all denominations the opportunity for communal worship and reflection.